Elementary school art class. Painting, getting your hands in clay…so many fun art projects I remember doing.

 - Wax Paper or Empty Egg Carton

-I actually tried this a couple different ways before involving the kids.
-At first I used bigger balloons (thinking we’d get some huge Easter eggs) and fuzzy yarn.
-But, the yarn just kept getting away from me, and I knew it would be too much for them.
-I also tried mixing the glue with water at first (I swear that’s what we did in elementary school), but the glue just would not hold the string to the balloon this way.
+We actually tried this a couple different ways before we were successful.
+At first we used bigger balloons (thinking we’d get some huge Easter eggs) and fuzzy yarn.
+But, the yarn just kept getting away from us.
+We also tried mixing the glue with water at first (I swear that’s what we did in elementary school), but the glue just would not hold the string to the balloon this way.